epmoyer/cascade/docs/introduction.rst

 The quickest way to get started when Authoring a Cascade document is to:

-- Download the TBD "Blank ERD Template Document" from the "Downloads" menu.
+- Download the (TBD example document) from the "Downloads" menu.
 - Click "Show/Hide ¶" to show hidden text.
 - Edit the value of the ``"prefix"`` attribute in the ``#document_info`` directive to match your document (Note: The prefix must end in a "-")
 - There are examples of ``#shortform`` requirement directives in the "General" section.
 Every requirement you write should begin with a ``#shortform`` directive.
 The directive declares the id (requirement number), verification method, and (if they exist) requirements satisfied by the new requirement.